alychinque/ChinquePortfolioWebsite/README.md

 * <strong>Result</strong> 🏆: The colours chosen work well for the theme of the site.
 * <strong>Verdict</strong> ✅: This test has passed and the overall colour scheme fits well for the purpose of the site.

+### Features:

+<strong>Easy navigation - </strong>
+* <strong>Plan</strong> 📝: The plan was create a website easy to navigate.
+* <strong>Implementation</strong> 🏭: I created the web site in just one page and with a fixed navbar at the top, so that, the user can easily click in any section(home, about, projects, hobbies and contact) and jump to the section.
+Additionally and thanks to the mentor I added a Scroll-behaviour smooth.
+* <strong>Result</strong> 🏆: The result is an enjoyable experience while navigate throughout the site.
+* <strong>Verdict</strong> ✅: This test passed based on the expected behaviour.

 ## Deployment: 🚀

 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.